Members of Monckton Chambers’ Education Law Group advise and represent clients in a wide range of education-related cases. Our clients include:

-Members of Monckton Chambers advise and represent clients in a wide range of education-related cases.
-Our members act for children, parents, local authorities and schools in public law disputes, including appeals concerning children’s special educational needs, claims of disability discrimination and admissions and exclusions appeals.
+Members act in public law disputes, including judicial review challenges, appeals concerning children’s special educational needs, claims of disability discrimination and admissions and exclusions appeals.

 - Disability discrimination in education